OniScrooge/OniScrooge/README.md

 - 👋 Hi, I’m Patrick or @OniScrooge
 - 👀 I’m interested in Software Development/Engineering and I am currently seeking employment.
 Contact for employment welcome.
 - 🌱 I’m currently learning JS, CSS, HTML.
 I have learned C++ and Python.
-I will continue to learn after finishing what I am currently learning.
+I will advance my education of SQL once my current study is completed.
 - 💞️ I’m looking to collaborate on any C++ project that expands my knowledge of C++, or expanding my learning of Software Engineering.

 - 📫 How to reach me: